kdawg1232/Memo/instructions/PLANNING.md

 - View other pins within a short distance
 - Sign in

-Let me know if you’d like to extend this to v2 features like comments, privacy controls, pin filtering, or social discovery.
+Let me know if you'd like to extend this to v2 features like comments, privacy controls, pin filtering, or social discovery.